justyntemme/digital-cv/README.md

 *Technical Support Specialist*
 *Oct 2017 - Aug 2018*

-- Worked directly with clients to meet, take requests, train
 - Worked directly with clients to meet, take requests, train in WordPress, discuss project status.
 - Resolved email server issues.
 - Managed and changed DNS configurations, and more.